-As part of Calpe's ORSA process (see section B), stress tests are undertaken to determine the impact on Calpe's own funds and whether they would deteriorate below the required Tier 1 buffer.
+As part of Calpe's ORSA process, described in section B, stress tests are undertaken to determine the impact on Calpe's own funds and whether they would deteriorate below the required Tier 1 buffer.

 Calpe has a range of actions at its disposal, which are designed to mitigate the impact of any extreme or unusual scenarios causing its capital position to deteriorate.
 These include: